platformsh/platformsh-docs/docs/src/administration/users.md

 - You can change an environment's type (except for the Production environment).
 - You can have multiple Staging and Development environments.

-An user can have one of the following role on an environment type which grants them permissions on all environments of this type:
+A user can have one of the following roles on an environment type which grants them permissions on all environments of this type:

 | Role        | View environment | Push code | Branch environment | SSH access | Change settings | Execute actions |
 |-------------|------------------|-----------|--------------------|------------|-----------------|-----------------|